cheminfo/dispatcher/README.md

     node server.js --config zigbee --view dispatcher
 ```
 This will look for the configuration file ``` ./configs/zigbee.json ``` and for the view ``` ./static/views/dispatcher.json ```.
-It may fail on macosx.
-You need then to install xcode (available for free from the appstore) and start it once to accept the licence !

 Use
 ===